 Item 2.
-Unregistered Sales of Equity Securities, Use of Proceeds, and Issuer Purchases of Equity Securities
+Unregistered Sales of Equity Securities and Use of Proceeds

 The Company's Board of Directors has authorized a program to repurchase up to \$1.5 billion of its outstanding shares of common stock (the "Stock Repurchase Program").
 The authorization of up to \$500 million was announced on March 7, 2016, an additional authorization of \$500 million was announced on June 7, 2017, and an additional authorization of \$500 million was announced on June 13, 2018.
 The Stock Repurchase Program has no preestablished closing date and may be suspended or discontinued at any time.